EC to announce Gujarat, Himachal Pradesh Assembly elections schedule on October 14

-The Election Commission of India (ECI) will hold a press conference on October 14 to announce the schedule of Gujarat and Himachal Pradesh Assembly elections, reported ANI.
+The Election Commission of India (ECI) will hold a press conference on October 14 to announce the schedule of the Gujarat and Himachal Pradesh Assembly elections.

-Election Commission of India to hold a press conference later today, in Delhi.
-The election schedule of Assembly elections to Gujarat and Himachal Pradesh to be announced. pic.twitter.com/Xd2NGdfnmQ
+Along with the poll schedule, the Model Code of Conduct for the guidance of political parties and candidates will be announced too.

+The Commission recently visited the two states to take stock of poll preparedness.

 Check out DH's latest videos